ly1bwb/nrau-baltic/pages/index.md

 ---
-title: NRAU Baltic
+title: NRAU-Baltic
 titleTemplate: false
 ---

-# NRAU Baltic contest
+# NRAU-Baltic contest

-Welcome to the NRAU Baltic contest 2024 on the 14th of January.
+Welcome to the NRAU-Baltic contest 2024 on the 14th of January.

 This year's host is SSA - Sweden.
-Log upload and results can be found here: https://logs.nraubaltic.eu/.
+Log upload and results can be found on the website https://<span>logs.nraubaltic.eu/</span>.

+<a class="text-4xl font-bold" href="https://logs.nraubaltic.eu/submit/65947b7f2f903b1b56c43a15">SUBMIT YOUR LOG HERE >></a>

 _73, Ingo SM5AJV SSA HF Contest Manager_